ppy/osu-wiki/wiki/Tournaments/JFC/1/en.md

 2. In the lobby, all teams will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Teams **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Teams **are not allowed** to join (or register for) more than one Qualifier lobby.
-5. Based on their performance in the Qualifier, teams will be ranked based on their average rank combined from each individual Qualifier beatmaps.
+5. Based on their performance in the Qualifier, teams will be ranked based on their Z-Sum value (which is the total amount of Z-Score across all ten Qualifier beatmaps).
+A brief explanation on the concept of Z-Sum and Z-Score can be found [here](http://www.statisticshowto.com/probability-and-statistics/z-score/).
-6. 16 teams with the **highest average rank** according to the above criteria will advance to the knock-out stages.
+6. 16 teams with the **highest Z-Sum value** according to the above criteria will advance to the knock-out stages.
-   - If there are two (or more) teams that share the same average rank, the teams will be ordered based on their average score across all eight Qualifier beatmaps.
+   - If there are two (or more) teams that share the same average rank, the teams will be ordered based on their total score across all ten Qualifier beatmaps.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.

 #### Knock-out stage rules